Workforce Innovation and Opportunity Act (WIOA)

 Southern New Hampshire Services and the other five New Hampshire Community Action Agencies are key partners in delivering statewide employment and training services.
-Since the implementation of WIA in 2000, SNHS has been awarded the role as the Workforce Investment Act (WIA) Program Administrator responsible for the service delivery and performance outcomes of the WIA Adult and Dislocated Worker Programs and National Emergency Grants for the state of New Hampshire by the Department of Resources and Economic Development (DRED) Office of Workforce Opportunity (formerly the Workforce Opportunity Council).
+Since the implementation of WIA in 2000, SNHS has been awarded the role as the Workforce Innovation and Opportunity Act (WIOA) Program Administrator responsible for the service delivery and performance outcomes of the WIOA Adult and Dislocated Worker Programs and National Emergency Grants for the state of New Hampshire by the Department of Resources and Economic Development (DRED) Office of Workforce Opportunity (formerly the Workforce Opportunity Council).

 SNHS is part of the one-stop NH Works partnership system that includes NH Department of Resources and Economic Development, NH Department of Education, NH Employment Security, NH Department of Health and Human Services, Senior Community Service Employment Program and the NH Community College System.

-WIA services are flexible, diverse, and based on individual customer choice.
-WIA Employment Counselors may provide the following services at no cost to you:
+WIOA services are flexible, diverse, and based on individual customer choice.
+WIOA Employment Counselors may provide the following services at no cost to you:

-o Educational Services and Skills Upgrading in areas such as ESOL, GED preparation, basic reading, math, and computer literacy.
+- Educational Services and Skills Upgrading in areas such as ESOL, HiSet preparation, basic reading, math, and computer literacy.

 Services are available statewide in all 12 NH Works offices.

-To schedule your meeting with a WIA Employment Counselor
+To schedule your meeting with a WIOA Employment Counselor

 please call NH Works Today!